omsatyawanpathakgit/netflix-data-analysis/README.md

-I have done the follwing data analysis on different platforms:
+I have done the following data analysis on different platforms:
           1) Microsoft Excel:
             a) Frequency of each content-type (represented on a horizontal bar-graph)
             b) Yearly contribution of titles to the netflix content-library. (represented on a pie-chart and donut-chart)